zurichat/zc_plugin_chessboard/documentation.md

 <!-- descriptions -->

-When this endpoint is used, it Returns all the information for this chess application plugin.
+When this endpoint is used, it Returns all the information for a chess piece moved.
+This endpoint sends out a single piecemove so that the other player and spectators can view it

 ### How To Use

 This is a PATCH endpoint.

+This can be tested from the client side by calling the api or using Postman.

-Input the endpoint in the browser and hit enter, when successful, [onSuccess](#onsuccess) response is display as JSON formatted in the browser. when an error occur [onError](#onerror) is thrown.
+ [onSuccess](#onsuccess) response is display as JSON formatted in the browser. when an error occur [onError](#onerror) is thrown.

 - Guidance Example on the <https://zuri.chat/chess> application :
   - Once the link is clicked, a user can enter the game as either player or player 2 and get to move game piece based of the game rules